CodeSeeker-io/mixETL/README.md

 3. Save your credentials from the Create Service Account modal (you won't have access to the password after closing the modal)

 For more details on setting up a Mixpanel service account, see [Service Accounts](https://developer.mixpanel.com/reference/service-accounts)

+### Data format
+Data in your sheet should contain a header row, where each cell describes the column.
+You should have a column that identifies your distinct id and event name.
+To learn more about required properties and preparing data for import to Mixpanel, check out their docs [here](https://developer.mixpanel.com/reference/import-events).
+Limitation: mixETL does not currently support user provided '$insert_id'.

 ## Troubleshooting
 For some common errors, checkout [Troubleshooting.md](https://github.com/CodeSeeker-io/MixETL/blob/main/Troubleshooting.md)